Château Capitoul

 Mediterranean wines

-The aging in vats determines the line of wines.
-When the cuvées of Château Capitoul call on barrels, the woody character is discreet.
-Giving the fruit its full intensity is the determination of the cellar master.
-Range rocaille, vinified in white and red, comes from a selection of old vines.
-In its red wine version, Syrah, Carignan and Grenache infuse it with a complex structure of black fruits and spices.
-In the white wine version, the partial passage in barrels leads Marsanne, Roussanne and Viognier to combine their aromatic concert with woody finesse.
-With Gold, the concentration and the complexity of the old vines determine this cuvée, also available in red wine and white wine aged in barrels.
-Strength of fruit, velvety and melted tannins enhanced with toasted notes make the personality of the red wine.
-For the white wine, it is the notes of exotic fruits with lemony accents, nodding to the truffle aromas, which the aging comes to enhance.
-With Maelma, an exclusive vintage, the Mediterranean signature takes on a scale sublimated by the process of integral vinification.
-The Syrah, all in red fruits and spices, comes in search of the roundness of the Grenache while the Mourvèdre accentuates the personality of this exceptional red wine.
-Seductive singularity joining the whole, The Forgotten take advantage of the passerillage and a 36-month aging in new barrels to offer a sweet wine that Château Capitoul only produces the great years.
+Aging in tanks determines the character of the wines.
+When Château Capitoul wines are aged in oak barrels, the oak influence is subtle.
+The cellar master's aim is to bring out the full intensity of the fruit.
+The Rocaille range , available in both white and red, is made from a selection of old vines.
+In the red version, Syrah, Carignan, and Grenache impart a complex structure of black fruit and spice.
+In the white version, partial aging in oak barrels allows Marsanne, Roussanne, and Viognier to blend their aromatic harmonies with subtle oak notes.
+With Oros , the concentration and complexity of the old vines define this cuvée, also available in red and white barrel-aged versions.
+The red wine's distinctive character is characterized by its powerful fruit, velvety texture, and integrated tannins enhanced by toasty notes.
+For the white wine, it's the notes of exotic fruits with lemony accents, hinting at truffle aromas, that aging enhances.
+With Maëlma , an exclusive cuvée, the Mediterranean signature takes on a sublime dimension, amplified by the whole-cluster fermentation process.
+The Syrah, bursting with red fruit and spice, complements the roundness of the Grenache, while the Mourvèdre accentuates the personality of this exceptional red wine.
+A captivating singularity joining the collection, Les Oubliées benefits from drying on the grapes and 36 months of aging in new oak barrels to offer a sweet wine that Château Capitoul produces only in exceptional vintages.

 learn more The wines of La Clape